plscallmejo/radiolab_docker_plus/README.md

 # radiolab_docker

-Tools for constructing, managing, and depositing a robust and reproducible neuroimage analysis environment.
+Tools for constructing, managing, and deploying a robust and reproducible neuroimage analysis environment.

 ## Usage
 `build.sh`